fedora-riscv/releng/docs/source/sop_update_critpath.rst

         ./critpath.py --srpm -o critpath.txt branched

 #.
-Run the update script to add that to the pkgdb:
+Run the update script to add that to PDC:

    ::

         ./update-critpath --user toshio f18 critpath.txt

    The username is your fas username.
 You must be in cvsadmin to be able to change this.
-The release is given in pkgdb format (f17, f18, devel, etc). critpath.txt is the file that the output of critpath.py went into.
-The script will prompt for your FAS password to verify your identity with the pkgdb.
+The branch is the name of the dist-git branch. critpath.txt is the file that the output of critpath.py went into.
+The script needs a PDC token to talk to the server, configured in /etc/pdc.d/.
+   See the PDC SOP for more info.

 .. _releng git repository: https://pagure.io/releng